sanjsingh07/Domi-chain/docs/src/developing/clients/jsonrpc-api.md

 #### Inner Instructions Structure

-The Solana runtime records the cross-program instructions that are invoked during transaction processing and makes these available for greater transparency of what was executed on-chain per transaction instruction.
+The Analog runtime records the cross-program instructions that are invoked during transaction processing and makes these available for greater transparency of what was executed on-chain per transaction instruction.
 Invoked instructions are grouped by the originating transaction instruction and are listed in order of processing.

 The JSON structure of inner instructions is defined as a list of objects in the following structure: